-If you want to grasp the urban atmosphere of a place, you can start by exploring the streets and its neighborhoods.
+If you want to grasp the urban flair of a new place, there is no better way, than getting on your feet and roaming the streets and neighborhoods.

-Indeed, Prague is not as flooded with street art as other big cities like Berlin or Lisbon.
+Although Prague is home to talented artists, the walls here are not as flooded with street art as major European capitals like Berlin or Lisbon.
 However, if you put a little effort in your search, you will be rewarded by marvelous examples of urban arts.

 Smíchovské nádraží – A Hotspot for Street art

-Can you imagine a better playground for street artists than train stations and their surrounding environments?
+Can you think of a better playground for street artists than train stations?

 Big Brother is watching you